tedmemo/smartmeal-ai/README.md

 - No API key is ever committed to the repo or sent to a server.
 - Each user controls their own key in their browser.
 - Safe for public forks, deployment, and open source use.
+- Perfect for open-source projects and public repositories.

 ---